cytomine/cytomine/docs/src/dev-guide/algorithms/task/execution.md

 To enable this mode make these entries in the docker compose yaml file in [`cytomine/compose.yml`](https://github.com/cytomine/cytomine/blob/main/compose.yaml):

 ::: warning
-Make sure all four paths matching otherwise the data sharing fails.
+Make sure all four paths are the same otherwise the data sharing fails.
 :::
 ::: danger
 Since this needs absolute paths to work properly it is not automatically configured out of the box, make sure to make these changes before setting `local mode`